btcven/turpial-firmware/README.md

 ### Running tests

-To ensure the safety of code we run some tests in the ESP32 to ensure the code works as expected, the testing code lives in the `test/` directory.
+To ensure the safety of code, we run some tests in the ESP32 to ensure the code works as expected, the testing code lives in the `test/` directory.
 To compile a test you can run the following command: